Norcim133/OutlookMCPServer/README.md

 # OutlookMCPServer

-This project is an MCP server that gives Claude Desktop access to your Microsoft 365 mail (and soon, calendar) using the Microsoft Graph API.
+This project is an MCP server that gives Claude Desktop access to your Microsoft 365 mail, calendar, and (soon) files using the Microsoft Graph API.

 ---

 ## ✨ Features

-- ✅ **Mail access**: Search, filter, and analyze your inbox from Claude or any MCP-compatible agent
+- ✅ **Mail access**: Compose, Respond, Sort, Search, Filter, and Analyze your inbox from Claude or any MCP-compatible agent
-- 🔜 **Calendar support**: Planned parity with mail features (querying, filtering, etc.)
+- 🔜 **Calendar support**: List by date, Compose, Delete mails (coming soon: UpdateMail, Search)
 - 🚧 **OneDrive support**: Possible future direction after mail and calendar are robust

 ---